NGWPC/autoeval-jobs/interfaces/interfaces.md

   - The GDAL cache size in megabytes to use when processing gridded data.
 Raster processing is the most memory intensive portion of this job so this argument effectively limits the memory used by the job.

 ### Inputs
-- **Files**:
+- **raster_paths** and/or **hwm_paths**:
   - Array of paths to TIFF/GeoJSON/GeoPackage rasters and/or vector files.
 If a vector is listed in the array then the output will be a vector.
-- **Clipping Geometry**
+- **clip_geometry_path**
-  - Optional GeoJSON boundary to clip the mosaicked output to.
+  - Optional path to a GeoJSON or gpkg file with a boundary to clip the mosaicked output to.
 This input will always be given in the HAND FIM evaluation pipeline and will describe the ROI being evaluated.

 ### Outputs
+- **mosaic_output_path**
   - **Raster**
-  - In the case of raster output, the output will be a single mosaicked raster.
+    - In the case of raster output, the output will be a path pointing to a single mosaicked raster.
   - **Vector**
-  - In the case of vector output, the output will be a single mosaicked vector tiff file.
+    - In the case of vector output, the output will be a path pointing to a single mosaicked vector gpkg.

 ---